pipliggins/EVo/README.md

 ```

 The model should run and produce an output file `outputs/dgs_output_*.csv`, and a set of graphs in an 'outputs' folder, if a decompression run has been selected.

+The settings are controlled by a set of config files, found in the `input_files` folder.
+You should edit these as described below to set up your decompression experiment.

 ### Choosing run options in the env.yaml file